mmul-it/training/Common/Kubernetes-Install-Kubelab.md

 # Lab | Install Kubelab

+In this lab you will prepare a Kubernetes cluster using four internal machines.

 ## Launch the Kubelab playbook

-This lab will implement the sample cluster into the four available machines, by using the [Kubelab](https://github.com/mmul-it/kubelab) project.
+In this lab you will implement the sample cluster into the four available machines, by using the [Kubelab](https://github.com/mmul-it/kubelab) project.

 Machines should already be available, and the only needed steps are the ones to